gael-ian/vagrant-bindfs/README.md

 ## Installation

-Vagrant-bindfs is distributed as a Ruby gem.
+vagrant-bindfs is distributed as a Ruby gem.
 You can install it as any other Vagrant plugin with `vagrant plugin install vagrant-bindfs`.